demonishan/gradientor/FEATURE_IDEAS.md

 3. Gradient History/Undo-Redo
    - Track changes and allow users to undo/redo gradient edits.

-4. Mobile-Friendly UI
-   - Optimize the interface for mobile and tablet users.

 5. Contrast Ratio Tool
    - Show contrast ratios for text over the gradient, not just accessibility warnings.